-Maximum Medical Recovery: The point at which further medical or surgical
+Maximum Medical Recovery: The point at which further medical or surgical and treatment of the worker provided by a Health

-Medical Evidence: Medical information related to the medical condition productive and suitable employment as soon as medically possible.
+Medical Evidence: Medical information related to the medical condition productive and suitable employment as soon as medically appropriate.

-Provider.
+Care Provider.

-Return to Work: A process to help injured workers return to safe, within their functional abilities;
+Return to Work: A process to help injured workers return to safe,

+Suitable Work:

-Suitable Work: Includes work:
+Includes work:

-• the worker already has the skills to do, or can be

-safely trained to do;

-• that does not pose a health or safety risk to the

-worker, co-workers or the general public;

-• that restores pre-injury earnings, where possible, or provides reasonable earnings for an appropriate

-- occupation based on existing regional socioeconomic conditions; and, - that adds value to the employer's business/organization and promotes the worker's healthy recovery and return to work.
+- within a worker's functional abilities; - the worker already has the skills to do, or can be safely trained to do; - that does not pose a health or safety risk to the worker, co-workers or the general public; - where possible, restores pre-injury earnings, or provides reasonable earnings for an appropriate occupation based on existing regional socioeconomic conditions; and, - that adds value to the employer's business/organization and promotes the worker's healthy recovery and return to work.